MicrosoftDocs/dataexplorer-docs/data-explorer/grafana.md

 1. In the search box, enter your Managed Grafana workspace name.

-1. In the search results, select the result that matches your workspace name, and then then choose **Select**.
+1. In the search results, select the result that matches your workspace name, and then choose **Select**.

     :::image type="content" source="includes/media/data-explorer-configure-data-source/add-managed-identity.png" alt-text="Screenshot of the pane for new principals and a selected workspace name.":::